PERFECT special-occasion dining partner to rare-roasted aged fillet of beef or a good oven-baked leg of lamb. |

 The 2010 McGuigan The Philosophy Cabernet Sauvignon Shiraz is made from small parcels of fruit from the Eden Valley and Clare District of South Australia.
 With intense flavours of raspberries, mulberries and plum, and with a lovely softness on the palate, it makes an exceptional partner for special-occasion dining paired with rare-roasted aged fillet of beef or a good oven-baked leg of lamb.

-start, and a Spanish seafood paella to follow.
+MATCH this with lemon-squeezed oysters to start, and a Spanish seafood paella to follow. |

 ONE TO NOTE: KATNOOK Estate enjoyed excellent-condition fruit from an early 2014 harvest in Coonawarra that was dry and mild, and in the case of the company's Sauvignon Blanc resulted in especially vibrant varietal fruit character.